caryll/otfcc/README.md

 ```
 otfccbuild [OPTIONS] [input.json] -o output.[ttf|otf]

+ input.json                : Path to input file.
+When absent the input will
+                             be read from the STDIN.
  -h, --help                : Display this help message and exit.
  -v, --version             : Display version information and exit.
  -o <file>                 : Set output file path to <file>.